aninnda/Peer-assessment/DetailedLog/Samy.md

 - Separated tasks for the team
 - Ensured work was done by team members (With some exceptions)
 - Helped Aninnda and Dylan on their task for setting up database and teamform/ratings page
+- Worked with Dylan to fix error in the TeamForm/Ratings connection to database